ChrisTerBeke/CuraThingiBrowserPlugin/README.md

-# Cura Thingiverse Browser
+# ThingiBrowser
-This Cura plugin lets your search and import Thingiverse objects directly from Ultimaker Cura.
+Search and import 3D files from popular online repositories directly in Cura.

-*This plugin is not affiliated with Thingiverse or MakerBot.*
+*This plugin is not affiliated with Thingiverse or MyMiniFactory.*

 ## Installation
 You can install this plugin in the Ultimaker Cura (4.0 or higher) Marketplace.